Nudity in film: Sexploitation films in the U.S.

-1968–present day
+Since 1968

 In 1968, the Hays Code was replaced by the MPAA film rating system.
 Since then, nudity in various forms has become more common.
-A number of actresses have appeared nude or partially nude in films, and it has become increasingly common for actresses to appear topless onscreen.
+A number of actors have appeared nude or partially nude in films, with female nudity in particular being common; full-frontal male nudity, while much rarer, has increased in films and streaming content.
 Notable actresses who have appeared topless include Jane Fonda (Coming Home, 1978), Julie Andrews (S.O.B., 1981), Kate Winslet (Titanic, 1997), Gwyneth Paltrow (Shakespeare in Love, 1998), Reese Witherspoon (Twilight, 1998), Rene Russo (The Thomas Crown Affair, 1999), Katie Holmes (The Gift, 2000), and Halle Berry (Swordfish, 2001).
 In an interview in March 2007, Berry said that her toplessness in Swordfish was "gratuitous" to the movie, but that she needed to do so to get over her fear of nudity, and that it was the best thing she did for her career.
 Having overcome her inhibitions, she went on to a role in Monster's Ball, which required her to be nude in a sex scene featuring her and Billy Bob Thornton, and which won her an Academy Award for Best Actress.
-Some actresses prefer not to expose their breasts and use a body double.
+Some actors prefer to use body doubles or prosthetics for nude scenes.
+Notable actors who have done full frontal male nudity in films include Richard Gere (American Gigolo, 1980), Harvey Keitel (Bad Lieutenant 1992, The Piano 1993), Ewan McGregor (The Pillow Book, Trainspotting 1996), Peter Sarsgaard (Kinsey, 2004), Viggo Mortensen (Eastern Promises, 2007), Michael Fassbender (Shame, 2011), Chris Pine (Outlaw King, 2018), and Bradley Cooper (Nightmare Alley, 2021).